Nunzio (wrestler): Referee (2010–2011)

-Independent circuit (2009–present)
+NXT appearance (2024)

+At NXT 2300 on November 6, 2024, Maritato, as Nunzio, returned to WWE to challenge Tony D'Angelo for the NXT North American Championship, where Nunzio lost the match.

+Return to the independent circuit (2008–present)

 Maritato wrestled for Jersey All Pro Wrestling on September 19.
 On November 15, he won the JAPW Tag Team Championship with Tracy Smothers.
 On January 16, 2009, Maritato was inducted into the ECPW Hall of Fame.

 In February 2009, it was announced that Maritato would be a trainer for the "Bodyslam U" professional wrestling school in New Jersey, while still competing on the independent circuit.
 On March 13, 2009, Guido lost to Shane Douglas, who made his return to the National Wrestling Alliance for the first time since Douglas drops the NWA World Heavyweight Championship in nearly fifteen years.
 In June, Guido returned to Ring of Honor losing to Jay Briscoe at the Hammerstein Ballroom in New York City.
 In late 2009, Maritato began competing for the National Wrestling Alliance under the name Nunzio.
 He also performed for the NWA On Fire expansion based out of New England.
 Maritato reunited again on October 6, 2012 as F.B.I., being defeated by Danny Doring and Roadkill in the House of Hardcore's first show.
 At House of Hardcore 2, now returning under his "Little Guido" ring name, faced Vik Dalishus in a losing effort.
 On June 6, 2014, at House of Hardcore 4, Maritato defeated Matt Striker.
 Maritato wrestled at House of Hardcore's next event on June 7, 2014, in which he defeated Danny Doring.

 At House of Hardcore 7, Maritato teamed up with Team Tremendous (Bil Carr and Dan Barry) to take on Anthony Greene, Ben Ortiz, and Vik Dalishus in a winning effort.
 He then took part in a ten-man tag team match at House of Hardcore 10, teaming up with Officer Colt Cabana, Bill Carr, Dan Barry, and F.B.I. member Tony Mamaluke, to successfully defeat Afa Jr., Jade, Lance Anoa'i, L.A.
 Smooth, and Vik Dalishus.